-Proposed park facility locations shall be evaluated by a qualified biologist or resource specialist to ensure that, to the maximum extent feasible: (1) non-resource dependent facilities are appropriately located outside of ESHA and wetland habitat areas, ESHA and wetland buffers, and are appropriately set back from the top-of-bank of streams, and (2) potential impacts to habitat areas and buffers and provide recommendations for alternatives to avoid impacts, and if impacts are unavoidable, for mitigation measures to minimize impacts, as applicable.
+Proposed park facility locations shall be evaluated by a qualified biologist to ensure that, to the maximum extent feasible: (1) non-resource dependent facilities are appropriately located outside of future ESHA and wetland habitat areas and (2) potential impacts to habitat areas are evaluated and provide recommendations for alternatives to avoid impacts.
+If impacts are unavoidable, appropriate mitigation measures shall be identified to minimize impacts as applicable.